PAS Field Revitalization Project: Outdoor Space Reimagined

 The PAS campus is currently ADA compliant; however, the route to the South side of the campus is long and circuitous.
 This project will create a secondary, more direct ADA accessible route from Spruce Street to the grounds and play elements on the South side.
 UPenn is committed to ensuring the PAS campus is a close-to-home recreational environment for all community members, including those with special needs, disabilities, and neurodivergent learning styles.
 This is reflected in the play elements, the ground design, and the added accessibility from Spruce Street.

 This project will directly benefit the school and surrounding community by transforming the eroded and compacted areas into a resilient, functional outdoor space open to the public.
-By adding organic matter to the soil, regrading the site, improving drainage, and converting degraded areas into durable, usable natural turf, PAS will create a sustainable environment that supports student wellness, promotes outdoor education, and provides much-needed recreational space for the neighborhood.
+By adding organic matter to the soil, regrading the site, improving drainage, and converting degraded areas into durable, usable natural grass turf, PAS will create a sustainable environment that supports student wellness, promotes outdoor education, and provides much-needed recreational space for the neighborhood.
 The improvements will enhance storm water management, mitigate erosion, reduce heat retention, and increase accessibility, ensuring that students and community members can safely and effectively use the space for years to come.

 Key environmentally sustainable aspects of the design include: